pmean/build-website/text/06/StatisticalConcernsChildren.md

 Many pharmacovigilance studies are not randomized, and many of the findings in these studies are post hoc.
-This makes subgroup analysis even more troubling, but you don\'t really have a choice.
-I have found the criteria for causation developed in a 1965 article by Sir Austin Bradford Hill \"The Environment and Disease: Association or Causation\" to be very helpful.
+This makes subgroup analysis even more troubling, but you don't really have a choice.
+I have found the criteria for causation developed in a 1965 article by Sir Austin Bradford Hill "The Environment and Disease: Association or Causation" to be very helpful.
 He mentions nine factors:

 1. Strength (is the risk of a side effect so large that we can easily